vluz/RemoveBackground/README.md

 `streamlit run delbg.py`

-todo: add other methods mixed in, display all outputs and let user choose the best
+todo: add other methods, display all outputs and let user choose the best